 Before understanding the events that led to the destruction of the Lusitania, it is important to understand what it was like to navigate the oceans during the First World War.
 During the way, the German government used submarines to conduct war, almost without restriction.
 At first, the submarines were sent after warships, but as time progressed and the war became more desperate, the U-boats began to target merchant ships.

 When the war first broke out, Germany possessed twenty-eight submarines.
-But they soon realized what a powerful weapon this relatively light and quick crafts could be against the British fleet.
-Staring in February of 1915, Germany declared the area around Britain a war zone.
+But they soon realized what a powerful weapon these relatively light and quick craft could be against the British fleet.
+Starting in February of 1915, Germany declared the area around Britain a war zone.
 This meant that merchant ships were sunk without warning, known as “unrestricted submarine warfare.”
 This tactic was abandoned temporarily after the Lusitania fell victim to just such a surprise attack.

 Why did the Lusitania Sink?

 The Lusitania sank on March 7th, 1915, after being torpedoed by the German U-boat U-20.
 It sank, amazingly, in only eighteen minutes.
 The Lusitania, like the Titanic, was deemed unsinkable.
 The ship sank off the coast of Old Head of Kinsdale, Ireland.
 Unfortunately, the ship was attacked early in the war, so much so that later tactics for avoiding such attacks had yet to be conceived.
 The ship did not have a chance to evade the attacking U-boat.

 Interestingly, only two days before U-20 sank the Lusitania, it sank Earl of Latham but chose to let the crew escape before firing.
 This is what should’ve been required under the cruiser rule.
 Schwieger stated that he could’ve allowed the Lusitania the same time for the crew and passengers to get to safety but felt that the risk of being rammed was too great.